mecid/mecid.github.io/_posts/2023-04-25-photopicker-in-swiftui.md

 OK, we know how to provide a photo-picking experience, but what next?
 How can we load the selected images?
 The *PhotosPickerItem* type contains the whole image and video loading logic.
 It provides the *loadTransferable* function allowing us to load any type conforming to the *Transferable* protocol.

+> To learn more about the basics of the *Transferable* protocol, take a look at my ["Sharing content in SwiftUI"](/2023/03/28/sharing-content-in-swiftui/) post.

 ```swift
 struct ContentView: View {
     @State private var selectedPhoto: PhotosPickerItem?